PowerShell/PowerShell-RFC/Draft-Accepted/RFC0066-PowerShell-User-Content-Location.md

   **UserPSContentPath**.
 - Users can configure a custom location for PowerShell user content by changing the value of **UserPSContentPath**.
-- Users will need to manually move/copy their existing PowerShell user content from the Documents folder to the new location after enabling the feature.
+- Users will initially need to manually move/copy their existing PowerShell user content from the Documents folder to the new location after enabling the feature.
+- We intend to add a new cmdlet to aid this process in a future release shortly after this work has been completed as part of the work into hopefully the 7.6.0 GA release or another 7.6.x release.
+Details on this to follow.

 ## Other considerations